 The invoice details show on the invoice overview and identify the invoice for you and your client.

-Notes (optional) β Additional information visible to your client on the invoice.
-Click + Add notes to open the notes editor.
+Notes (optional) — Additional information visible to your client on the invoice.
+Click the Add note button to open the notes editor.
 Rich text editing is available.

 The invoice date is not the same as a due date.
 To set due dates, add a payment plan to the invoice.